Full Article: Recording Connection Unveils New Ableton Live Courses

 Grund concludes, “These courses focus on Ableton Live, obviously, but I think they expand far beyond that into general concepts of production, music composition and sound design that everyone can use.
 They offer tools that are valuable for being a producer or engineer in general, not just a DJ or a producer working in electronic music.”

-Founded in 1983, Recording Connection Audio Institute has placed more than 10,000 persons in professional recording studios located in cities throughout the United States, Canada, Australia and the United Kingdom.
+Founded in 1983, and formerly known as Recording Connection audio institute alternative has expertly placed persons in professional recording studios located in cities throughout the United States, Canada, Australia and the United Kingdom for more than three decades.
 Persons admitted into the program receive mentored instruction in audio engineering and/or music production from within a local, high-caliber recording studio, generally located within an hour of where they live.
-The institute’s approach is to select dedicated individuals for apprenticeship positions within local recording studios, thus enabling them to build local connections while they learn their craft.
+The approach is different from conventional schools as individuals are selected for externship/externship positions within local recording studios, thus enabling them to build local connections while they learn their craft.